AmashaUdugama/Gallery-Cafe/README.md

 # ☕ Gallery Cafe

-A modern cafe management system featuring a food gallery, online ordering, and powerful admin tools for an enhanced dining experience.
+A modern cafe management system featuring a food gallery, online ordering and powerful admin tools for an enhanced dining experience.

 ---